AmpersandJS/ampersand-view/README.md

 * `name` {String} The name of the 'role' attribute we're searching for.

 This is for convenience and also to encourage the use of the `role` attribute for grabbing elements from the view.
 Using roles to select elements in your view makes it much less likely that designers and JS devs accidentally break each other's code.
+This will work even if the `role` attribute is on the view's root `el`.

 #### Example: